-As graduation approaches, it’s easy to feel anxious about the CPA exam and ready to start putting a few sections behind you.
+As a new school year begins, it’s easy to feel anxious about the studying for the CPA Exam and getting ready to start putting a few sections behind you.
 Depending on your situation, you may be able to start taking it while you’re still in school, as long as you can properly manage a full course load alongside studying.

 Whether or not you can take the CPA exam as an undergraduate student depends on which state you plan to obtain your license .
 Some states will allow you to take the exam within 90 days of your degree conferral date.
 Some states require you to have 120 or 150 hours and an official transcript before taking the exam.
 You’ll need to contact your specific State Board of Accountancy or NASBA to know for sure if you can start taking the exam before you’re finished with your undergraduate degree.

 If you’re in a Master’s program, you already have an undergraduate degree and, again, depending on your state, may fulfill the requirements to sit for the exam.
 In this case, once you’ve applied for your state and received your Notice to Schedule (NTS), you can start sitting for the exam.